Baltic Slurry Acidification project lives on as part of SuMaNu

 SuMaNu is coordinated by the Natural Resources Institute Finland (Luke) and partners are HELCOM, Baltic Sea Action Group (BSAG), Estonian Crop Research Institute (ECRI), Union Farmers Parliament (ZSA), Organe Institute Aps, Agricultural Advisory Center in Brwinow (CDR), Julius Kühn-Institut (JKI), and RISE Research Institutes of Sweden (RISE).

 SuMaNu will run until March 2021.
-Its website can be found in April 2019 at www.balticsumanu.eu.
+Its website is open from June 2019 at www.balticsumanu.eu.

 Photo above: Frank Steinmann